mattermost/docs/README.md

 The quickest way to begin is editing directly on GitHub on your fork of the Mattermost docs repo.
 Click the **Edit** icon on the top right corner of the page you want to edit in the Mattermost documentation.

 If this is the first time you're contributing, follow these steps:
-1. Select **Fork** in the top-right corner of the GitHub page to fork the repo.
+1. Select **Fork** in the top-right corner of the GitHub page to fork the repository.
-2. Navigate to file you want to edit and select the pencil icon (**Edit the file**) to open the editing interface.
+2. Navigate to file you want to edit and select the Pencil icon (**Edit the file**) to open the editing interface.

 ### Creating Pull Requests